sfc-gh-miwhitaker/yousoundgreat/docs/01-DEPLOYMENT.md

 - Ability to create API integrations (keeps `SFE_GIT_API_INTEGRATION` for reuse)
 - Snowsight worksheet access or SnowSQL (for verification queries)
 - Outbound HTTPS access to `https://github.com/sfc-gh-miwhitaker/yousoundgreat`
-- Optional: local shell or PowerShell access if you want to run the `tools/00_master.*` checklist locally (no Python/virtualenv required)

 ## Steps
 1. **Open Snowsight**